Toma-Shops-2025/MyPartsRunner247/README.md

 3. Add the key in Netlify as `SENDGRID_API_KEY`.
 4. Verify your sender (either single sender or domain) and use that address for `SENDGRID_FROM_EMAIL`.
 5. Test via `/notification-test` route once your site is redeployed.
-# MyPartsRunner - Anything, Anytime, Anywhere
+# MY-RUNNER.COM - Anything, Anytime, Anywhere

 A modern delivery service platform built with React, TypeScript, and Vite.
-MyPartsRunner is the only delivery service that picks up from absolutely anywhere, available 24/7 nationwide.
+MY-RUNNER.COM is the only delivery service that picks up from absolutely anywhere, available 24/7 nationwide.

 ## Features